JMerhi01/Interactive-Web-Terminal/README.md

 - **Cloudfront** for DNS resolution and caching content for secure and fast access.

-- **Certificate Manager** to register domains so I can enable HTTPS
+- **Certificate Manager** to provision and manage a SSL/TLS certificate so I can enable HTTPS.